The People Behind the Places: Meet Rotorua’s Hospitality Heroes

 Founders Alex and Sue Burge of Ciabatta Café and Bakery

-Trained patissier Alex and his wife, Sue, have established themselves in Rotorua as having some of the best artisan bread.
-Self-taught bakers Alex and Sue then launched a wholesale operation baking out of their backyard, eventually opening their cafe, where Alex built all the furniture and fittings.
+Trained patissier Alex and his wife, Sue, have established themselves as makers of some of the best artisan bread in Rotorua.
+Self-taught bakers, they launched a wholesale operation baking out of their backyard before eventually opening their cafe, for which Alex built all the furniture and fittings.

-Their space, Ciabatta Café and Bakery has been around for an astonishing 13 years—long enough for Sue and Alex to have transitioned into leading and supporting a team, giving the duo some breathing space to enjoy catching up with our customers over coffee and a bit of travel.
-Known for its loaded sandwiches (on the cafe's namesake ciabatta bread), Sue recommends our new Reuben on housemade toasted rye sourdough and Ciabatta's famous Longdog—a German frank on a 40-centimetre ciabatta filled with homemade sauces and topped with melted cheese!
-The cabinet is also chocka with sweet offerings, including some of Alex's cronut flavour inventions.
-Ingenuity and quality anchor everything they do—and are why Ciabatta Café is so beloved by locals and visitors alike.
+Their space, Ciabatta Café and Bakery, has been around for an astonishing 13 years—long enough for Sue and Alex to have transitioned into leading and supporting a team, giving the duo some breathing space to enjoy catching up with our customers over coffee and a bit of travel.
+Known for its loaded sandwiches (on the cafe's namesake ciabatta bread), Sue recommends the Reuben, on housemade toasted rye sourdough, and the famous Longdog, a German frankfurter on a 40-centimetre ciabatta filled with homemade sauces and topped with melted cheese!
+The cabinet is also chocka with sweet offerings, including Alex's cronut flavour inventions.
+Ingenuity and quality anchor everything they do, and this is why Ciabatta Café is so beloved by locals and visitors alike.

 Sidak Saluja at Atticus Finch